gabrielpriante/gabrielpriante/README.md

-# Hi there, I'm Gabriel Priante 👋
+# Hi there, I'm Gabriel Penedo Priante 👋

 I am currently a Master of Quantitative Economics student at the University of Pittsburgh.
 My academic journey has given me a strong foundation in economic theory, quantitative research, and data analytics.
 I am passionate about applying these skills to solve real-world problems and continually seek opportunities to learn and grow.